 Talented people lead business that their father made for them; creative people work behind files, people loose health and murder family time for money.
-Than they say the money is not “enough”.
-The need of more money leads to more head hitting and job dissatisfaction.
+Then they say the money is not “enough”.
+The need of more money leads to more head-hitting and job dissatisfaction.
 Then there are lures and distractions as some will always be ahead of you in terms of money and position.
 The number game of “I will be the boss” makes you do what you don’t want to do.
 But again you get money, so I will hate what I do but will continue to do it as I get money.
 Is this justified?
-But yes this is happening and I have seen my clients, friends and well-wishers doing this.
-I am putting certain cases in front of you. (names have been changed as my friends also read my posts, and I will be murdered if I write their original names)
+But yes this is happening and I have seen my clients, friends, and well-wishers doing this.
+I am putting certain cases in front of you.
+(Names have been changed as my friends also read my posts, and I will be murdered if I write their original names)

 Disclaimer – this article is a question that I am throwing at you, by no chance I answering this or guiding you.
-But still you should try to answer this question & also ask yourself “what are you trying to achieve in your life?”
+But still, you should try to answer this question & also ask yourself “what are you trying to achieve in your life?”

-Real Life Case 1
+Real-Life Case 1

 Amit, a Regional Manager in an MNC wanted to shift to his native city as parents were aging and had health issues.
-He willingly took a cut of 20% on his CTC and shifted to new company.
-Company gave him nil increments during the next appraisal year and soon he was frustrated.
+He willingly took a cut of 20% on his CTC and shifted to the new company.
+The company gave him nil increments during the next appraisal year and soon he was frustrated.
 Money which was not a problem a year ago became his mind tenant now.
 He could not get enough motivation to work and soon lost control there by hitting his performance.
 The company soon smelled that and he was shown doors.
-A case where satisfaction of job and money changed due to working environment.
+A case where the satisfaction of job and money changed due to working environment.

-Real Life Case 2
+Real-Life Case 2

-Real Life Case 3
+Real-Life Case 3

 Anant was a confused DNA.
 He was in a good job and was doing good also but deep inside he knew he was not meant for the F & M language, professional snakes-n-ladders, late night boozing and corporate parties.
 He was a quite person from inside and wanted to have his peace.
 He quit his job and started something which was never his passion but made that field his passion.
 Now he does something which is not his big dream, but he has to live with it and earn from it.
 He knows that the new profession will give him adequate money but less reputation and friends.
 He cannot go to work under somebody as he considers himself a misfit in corporate world.
 He never had a job satisfaction and nor will his own work give him job satisfaction.
 A more complex case as person thinks negative about himself.

-Real Life Case 4
+Real-Life Case 4

 Akash always wanted to do something of his own.
 He believed in his qualities but family responsibilities took him to job world.
-He started from ground reached middle level management in 10 years.
+He started from the ground reached middle-level management in 10 years.
 His friend who was starting his own business made him an offer to join.
 But he declined because now his vision had changed.
 He wanted to taste the success at the top level.
-His package was decent and when company gave him a transfer without adequate hike, he accepted thinking it as a career upgrade.
+His package was decent and when the company gave him a transfer without adequate hike, he accepted thinking it as a career upgrade.
 He got less increments but he kept himself motivated by keeping his aim in front.
-In moments of stress and failure he often thinks that if he would have accepted his friend’s offer he could have been making the same money but family could have been together.
+In moments of stress and failure, he often thinks that if he would have accepted his friend’s offer he could have been making the same money but the family could have been together.
 But on second thought he thinks a CEO or being MD has its own high and he wants to have it.
-A case where person is not bothered about job satisfaction or money.
+A case where the person is not bothered about job satisfaction or money.
 Aspirations are priorities of life.

-Real Life Case 5
+Real-Life Case 5

 Well I read somewhere that one must never change job if you: